40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Georgia O’Keeffe’s main motto for her abstract art was to create visual images of the sounds she heard.

-While light colors are said to have a high pitched sound, the darker colors are said to have a deep and menacing sound.
+Light colors are said to have a high pitched sound, whereas darker colors are said to have a deep and menacing sound.

 Apart from the audible clues, this famous abstract painting itself is the image of flower petals dancing in the wind, but because of its shape, it also appears to be female genitalia, which was another common motif the artist employed.